-Chemical machining has been around since the nineteenth century and people have been using organic chemicals and semi-organic chemicals like citric acid, lactic acid and vinegar to etch metals since as early as 400 BC.
-To figure out what chemical maskants, etchants and chemical machining tool combinations might be right for you, consult with an experienced and proven leading chemical machining expert.
+Chemical machining has been around since the nineteenth century, and people have been using organic chemicals and semi-organic chemicals like citric acid, lactic acid, and vinegar for etching metals since as early as 400 BC.
+To figure out what chemical maskants, etchants, and chemical machining tool combinations might be right for you, consult with an experienced and proven leading chemical machining expert.